SpottedOwlet/MechaCar_Statistical_Analysis/README.md

 To test the different parameters of performance, the MechaCars should be tested for following performance metrics:

-- Acceleration (time taken for acceleration from 0 to 100 km/h in seconds)
+- Acceleration time (time taken for acceleration from 0 to 100 km/h in seconds)
 - Braking Distance (feet)
 - Cornering
 - Steering
-- Throttle
+- Maintenance Costs

 The statistical analysis of the tests results of MechaCars against the other cars could give us the performance

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+**Null Hypothesis:** There is no difference between acceleration time (or any other metric chosen for study) between  MecharCar and Competition vehicles

-In your description, address the following questions:
+**Alternative Hypothesis:** There is difference between acceleration time (or any other metric chosen for study) between MecharCar and Competition vehicles

-What metric or metrics are you going to test?
+**Statistical tests:**
-What is the null hypothesis or alternative hypothesis?
+The data for above statistical analysis would be in the form of sample datasets for MechaCar vs samples for other cars.
+We could analyze this with the help of Two-sample t-tests to compare the performance metrics for MechaCar and Competition vehicles.

-What statistical test would you use to test the hypothesis?
-And why?
+**Dataset Requirement:**
-What data is needed to run the statistical test?
+The data for all the test metrics mentioned above, for MechaCar as well as other Competitor cars with at least 30+ data points should be chosen for this study.